Byron1z/configure-ad-B1z/README.md

 <br />
 <h3>Create a Domain Admin User within the Domain</h3>
 <p>
+  In an Active Directory (AD) environment, the Domain Admin user(s) are a highly privileged account that has full control over the domain and all of its resources.

+  ✅ What Is the "Domain Admin User"?

+  - The Domain Admin user is a member of the "Domain Admins" security group in Active Directory.
+  - This group is part of the Administrators group on all domain-joined computers by default.
+  - Members of the Domain Admins group have full administrative privileges throughout the domain.
+  - Full control over the domain and domain-joined machines.

+  🧑‍💼 Default Domain Admin User

+  - When you first promote a server to be a Domain Controller (using dcpromo or equivalent), a default user is created: Username: Administrator.
+  - Here, I used the original local admin (labuser) to create a Domain Admin User, which will be "Jane Doe".

+  🔐 Permissions of a Domain Admin User

+  Domain Admin users can:

+  - Create, modify, and delete user accounts and groups.
+  - Manage Group Policy Objects (GPOs).
+  - Access and configure any domain-joined computer(s).
+  - Promote or Demote Domain Controllers.
+  - Control access to files, folders, printers, and other network resources.
+  - Delegate administrative tasks to others.

+  Let's Begin,

-  In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”
+  In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”,
 </p>
 <p>
   <img src="https://github.com/user-attachments/assets/90e9462a-7a88-4f37-8b21-8f5e059b5140" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Then create a new OU named “_ADMINS”
+  Then create a new OU named “_ADMINS”,
 </p>
 <p>
   <img src="https://github.com/user-attachments/assets/7e615a7e-6009-4fd2-b61f-3604da82d5ab" height="100%" width="100%" alt="Disk Sanitization Steps"/>